jdereg/json-io/README.md

 Featured on http://json.org.
 ___
 ### Revision History
+ * 4.8.0
+  * Enhancement: Added support for specifying the ClassLoader to be used when mapping JSON to Objects.
+Useful within OSGI and other frameworks where multiple ClassLoaders are involved. @lightcycle
+  * JavaDoc has been significantly updated / improved.
  * 4.7.0
   * Bug fix: failing to set a double field when the JSON from the client contained a whole number (e.g. 300) instead of a decimal (e.g. 300.0). @lordvlad
   * Enhancement: when instantiating classes, json-io iterates through constructors until it can find one that works.
 The order of constructors was non-deterministic.
 Now the order is public constructors first, then protected, then private.